 Sally was born in Jakarta, Indonesia and moved to Australia in 2007 to pursue her Bachelor’s degree in Melbourne.
 It is her passion for the environment and helping others that led her to obtain her environmental degree from RMIT University.
 She has been working in the education sector, where she has had the privilege to work with children of all ages from all walks of life.

-Education Officer VIC
+Education Support Officer WA